Taking a local perspective on measuring the impact of GBV programmes in emergencies

 Note, this is not a Call to test/pilot an innovation or innovative approach.
 We are looking for proposals that show a thorough exploration of this critical problem, to help build a baseline for existing GBV programming, and through this problem exploration identify opportunities for innovation that are contextually and culturally appropriate.

-Our Humanitarian Innovation Programme aims to improve outcomes for people affected by humanitarian crises by identifying, nurturing and sharing more effective, innovative and scalable solutions.
+Our innovation Programme aims to improve outcomes for people affected by humanitarian crises by identifying, nurturing and sharing more effective, innovative and scalable solutions.
 The HIF started working with others to address the complex challenge of GBV in humanitarian settings in 2015, with initial funding from Sida, EU Humanitarian Aid, and UK Department for International Development (DFID) and guidance from our group of technical experts.

 Our first step was to conduct and widely disseminate an Innovation Gap Analysis report which applied a unique innovation lens to the problems facing this sector.
 The report investigates approaches and efforts to best address the significant remaining challenges in GBV in emergencies.
 It offers fresh guidance on tangible areas for innovation for GBV practitioners globally to enhance their effectiveness and accelerate impact.
 It highlights four key Challenge areas faced by the GBV in emergencies community where innovation might provide solutions and forms a solid baseline for our work on GBV, guiding and informing our targeted innovation Challenges and grant funding.